XertroV/aec-membership-test-simulator/README.md

 [Urban Dictionary](https://www.urbandictionary.com/define.php?term=rigged)
 > -  The word rigged is used to describe situations where unfair advantages are given to one side of a conflict.

+*Note: Urban Dictionary is included here as Cambridge and Merriam-Webster didn't seem to have appropriate definitions for the adjective.*

 ---